Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Conclusion

 \section{Conclusion}

-Use of low-cost consumer level mobile devices with single accelerometers to remotely measure differences in common clinical gait parameters represents an opportunity to expand the study of 3D gait analysis into the community setting.
-Our initial laboratory-based studies demonstrate ability to measure selected common temporospatial gait parameters across a range of typical ambulatory velocities in DMD and TD control children to detect significant differences in step length that are consistent with previous studies, as well as to detect differences in proportional power of accelerations in vertical, mediolateral and anteroposterior axes.
-By using these clinical gait parameters and raw data and employing both CML and DL models, we are able to correctly predict whether sensor data is derived from children with DMD 83.33\% of the time at a comfortable walking pace, and over 91.67\% of the time at a fast walk.
-By combining these approaches, we anticipate that through ongoing study we will be able to improve predictive accuracy and to identify additional clinically-useful parameters indicating typical growth and development, gait impairment and disease progression across a wide range of individuals with neuromuscular disease.
+Use of ubiquitous and widely available mobile devices with single accelerometers to remotely measure differences in common clinical gait parameters represents an opportunity to expand the study of temporospatial gait characteristics into the community setting.
+Our initial laboratory-based studies demonstrate ability to measure selected gait parameters across a range of typical ambulatory velocities in DMD and TD children to detect significant differences in temporospatial gait CFs that are consistent with previous studies, as well as to detect differences in proportional power of accelerations in vertical, mediolateral and anteroposterior axes.
+By using these clinical gait parameters and raw data and employing both CML and DL models, we are able to correctly predict whether sensor data is derived from children with DMD up to 100\% of the time at self-selected-walk pace (SC-L3).
+By combining these approaches, we anticipate that through ongoing studies, we will be able to improve predictive accuracy and identify additional clinically-useful parameters indicating typical growth and development, gait impairment and disease progression across a wide range of individuals with neuromuscular disease.